RenderKit/oidn/doc/api.md

 It accepts either a low dynamic range (LDR) or high dynamic range (HDR) color buffer as input.
-Optionally, it also accepts certain auxiliary features buffers, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.
+Optionally, it also accepts certain auxiliary feature buffers, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.

 The filter can be created by passing `"RT"` to the `oidnNewFilter` function